-Somerset Academy Silver Palms provides before school tutoring where all students participating in the receive instruction in math and reading.
+Somerset Academy at Silver Palms provides FCAT before school tutoring where all students participating in the FCAT receive instruction in math and reading.
 The school funds before and after school tutoring for all students in the school who wish to attend.
-Pull out intervention will be offered to students who scored level 1 in reading and math.
+Pull out intervention will be offered to students who scored in the lowest 25% in reading and math.